Reinforcement Learning of Self Enhancing Camera Image and Signal Processing: Recursive Self-Enhancing Camera ISP

-where $k$ and $c$ are constants for adjusting the scale of the reward and $PSNR$ and $PSNR_t$ are the averaged actual PSNR from testing and the target PSNR of the entire patch-assembled image, respectively.
-The RL model learns to enhance the transformation and reduce the blocking artifacts.
-Thus, to maximize the reward, the model is optimized so that the average PSNR of the testing images approaches the target PSNR.
+where $b$ and $c$ are constants for adjusting the reward scale. $PSNR$ is the quality metric, $N$ is the total number of patches, and $PSNR_t$ is the target PSNR of the entire patch-assembled image.
+The SAC trains an RL model to enhance the transformation and reduce the blocking artifacts.
+Thus, the optimized RL model can enhance images PSNR.
+We present more details and hyper-parameter settings in the Appendix.

+The critic network learns the policy $\pi_{\omega}$ by maximizing a value function $V^{\pi}(I)$ to evaluate the current policy and computes gradients for the actor to find the optimal policy updating $a$ accordingly via sampling from $\pi_{\omega}$.

+Here $Q^{\pi}$ takes the minimum value between $Q_{\phi_1}$ and $Q_{\phi_2}$.
+We refer to readers the overall algorithm of our RSE-RL pipeline stated in Algorithm \ref{algo:main}.